Medicaid Planning Attorneys

 Serving Many Communities Including Albany and New York City

-Pierro, Connor & Associates, LLC assists seniors with chronic care health needs and individuals with disabilities to qualify and apply for Medicaid Benefits.
+Pierro, Connor & Strauss, LLC assists seniors with chronic care health needs and individuals with disabilities to qualify and apply for Medicaid Benefits.
 Medicaid is a needs based program which follows strict income and asset guidelines, and the rules can change from year to year.
 We can meet with clients, explain the current rules and assist with the development of a plan which would enable the client or a loved one to apply for Medicaid benefits, either at home in the community or in a nursing home.

 - Do “penalty periods” apply to all Medicaid applications?